Home

 FUNGUS

-Lens fungus can appear as "spider web" like black, wispy threads or as a "mold-like" growth.
-Some fungus is easily cleaned.
-Advanced fungus damage usually cannot be fixed.
-Do not confuse fungus with cement used to hold lens elements in place.
 Lens cement will be found only on extreme edges of lens.
 Cement will sometimes discolor over time.
 A very small amount of fungus anywhere on the lens will usually not cause any filming problems.
-Fungus on the outer edges of any element typically will not cause any problems.
+Fungus spots on the outer edges of any element typically will not cause any problems.

 EYEPIECE "DIRT"

-Bolex eyepieces can get very dirty.
-The eyepiece itself can be unscrewed (counterclockwise) and cleaned.
-On reflex models, be careful not to loose the adjustment spacer rings.
-There are usually 1-3 rings used to align the eyepiece for the "split focus".
 Clean the eyepiece as you would clean a camera lens.
 Do not used compressed air to clean.
 This may force dirt in between the elements of the diopter.
+DO NOT flood the assembly with a liquid cleaning solution.
 Re-install the diopter assembly and check the diopter marks.
 They should be the same as before.
 If not, you have not put all the spacer rings back in or the eyepiece in not tightened correctly.

 RUBBER EYEPIECE FOR BOLEX

-Most Bolex cameras are 30-50 years old.
-The rubber eyepiece (aka eye guard, eye cup, etc) is one of the first things to go.
+Most Bolex reflex cameras are 30-50+ years old.
+The rubber eyepiece (aka: eye guard, eye cup, etc) is one of the first things to go.
+The purpose of the eyepiece is to keep extraneous light from enter into the reflex path and affecting film quality.
 New eyepieces are available.
-Occasionally on eBay, you'll find a used one for sale.
-New ones are available from several sources:
+Occasionally on eBay, you'll find a used and new ones for sale.
+Check this link:

+Check also with local camera shops.
+Take your camera with you.
 Telescope eyepieces may work, but might require trimming.

 BOLEX LEATHER CASES